angongcelenica/Python/README.md

 [Project 1 – Creating a random number guessing game:](https://gist.github.com/angongcelenica/693535b5cc9d2b51ffb3b7c6b8c6fadb)

-This code demonstrates how I created a random number guessing game using input functions for the user to type in any number of choice to generate a reponse on whether the user won the game or not.
+This code demonstrates how I created a random number guessing game by creating a user input programme to type in any number of choice to generate a reponse on whether the user won the game or not.

 ![](/images/coderight.jpg)